dmattek/channel-sort/README.md

 Note, spaces in subfolders and file names are replaced by dashes.

 Reg-ex pattern for extracting folder names from the filename defined by variable *regex*.

+After executing chsort.sh, the remaining nd files can be moved to their respective folders (based on the filename) using fsort.sh script.

 **WARNING**: uses GNU getopt
 Standard OSX installation of getopt doesn't support long params